-The Department of Kinesiology offers a Bachelor of Science Degree.
-Students gain conceptual and experiential knowledge in the anatomical, physiological, psychological, sociological, and historical perspectives on physical activity, movement, exercise and sport.
-Today there are close to 1000 undergraduates majoring in Kinesiology who will go on to further study in health professions (such as physical therapy, occupational therapy, medicine), sport-related professions (sport management, sport marketing, coaching), fitness-related professions (exercise leader, personal trainer) and other public health and physical activity-related careers.
+The Department of Kinesiology studies the complex role of physical activity in human health and performance across the lifespan.
+We offer a Bachelor of Science degree in which students gain conceptual and experiential knowledge in the anatomical, physiological, psychological, sociological, and historical perspectives on physical activity, movement, exercise and sport.
+Today there are close to 900 undergraduates majoring in Kinesiology who will go on to further study in health professions (such as physical therapy, occupational therapy, medicine), sport-related professions (sport management, sport marketing, coaching), fitness-related professions (exercise leader, personal trainer) and other public health and physical activity-related careers.
 Our students are prepared to pursue graduate programs in Kinesiology and related fields.
 We offer a vibrant departmental Honors Program to students who excel in our program and seek research experience.

 A brief description of the program follows.
-Students should obtain a current Student Handbook for the Kinesiology degree on the web at www.sph.umd.edu/KNES.
-The program requires a grade of "C-" or better in all required course-work.
+Students should obtain a current Student Handbook for the Kinesiology degree on the web at www.sph.umd.edu/department/knes.

 Chair: B. Hatfield (Prof & Chair)

-Associate Professors: S. Jette, S. McDaniel, M. Rogers, J. Shim, J. Smith
+Associate Professors: S. Jette, S. McDaniel, R. Miller, J. Smith

-Assistant Professors: R. Gentili, S. Kuzmiak-Glancy, R. Miller, S. Prior, S Ranadive, J. Roberts
+Assistant Professors: R. Gentili, S. Kuzmiak-Glancy, S. Prior, S Ranadive, J. Roberts

 Director of Graduate Studies: J. Hagberg